SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 line to generate an output file suitable for input to the [FLReconstruct](@ref usingflreconstruct) application.

-At present (Alpha 3), FLSimulate supports simulation of the SuperNEMO demonstrator module, tracker module for commissioning and the BiPo3 detector.
-Note however that this interface is not complete yet.
+At present, FLSimulate supports simulation of the SuperNEMO demonstrator module, tracker module for commissioning and the BiPo3 detector.
+Note however that these interfaces are not complete yet.

 Please contact the Software Working Group if you have any questions or feature requests.